January 2025 programme highlights at BFI Southbank and BFI IMAX: Poitier, Visconti and more

 The season, programmed by Jonathan Ali, will reflect on the progression of Poitier’s vast career and commemorate his legacy, from early work such as No Way Out (Joseph L. Mankiewicz, 1950) and Blackboard Jungle (Richard Brooks, 1955), to the films in which he was Hollywood’s biggest box office draw, Guess Who’s Coming to Dinner (Stanley Kramer, 1967) and In the Heat of the Night (Norman Jewison, 1967).

 Conscious of a responsibility that came with his success, Poitier initially cultivated a persona of virtue and respectability, but when audiences began to demand an edgier Black hero he also used his clout to direct and star in films reflecting the new mood.
 As times changed, so did the Poitier persona – from actor, to director, to legend – and the season also features films that demonstrate this era in his career, including The Lost Man (Robert Alan Arthur, 1969), A Warm December (Sidney Poitier, 1973), The Wilby Conspiracy (Ralph Nelson, 1975), Stir Crazy (Sidney Poitier, 1980) and Sneakers (Phil Alden Robinson, 1992).
-A special event on the second anniversary of Poitier’s passing (6 January), For Love of Sidney Poitier will see season programmer Jonathan Ali and a panel of special guests consider Poitier’s key roles and films, positioning his filmography in the wider landscape of Hollywood while reflecting on his legacy and his role in inspiring future generations.
+A special event on the third anniversary of Poitier’s passing (6 January), For Love of Sidney Poitier will see season programmer Jonathan Ali and a panel of special guests consider Poitier’s key roles and films, positioning his filmography in the wider landscape of Hollywood while reflecting on his legacy and his role in inspiring future generations.

 Also taking place in January will be Luchino Visconti: Decadence and Decay, curated by film critic Christina Newland and presented in partnership with Cinecittà, who are providing several 35mm prints and 4K restorations for the season.
 A pioneer of the Italian neorealism movement, as well as a maestro of luxurious historical drama, Visconti was an artist of great contradiction and a singular product of his time.
 With an eye for the darkness of dynastic power struggles and the volatility of men obsessed by the past, his work revelled in wry humour and bold sensuality, from his early neorealist pictures to the opulent period pieces he would become known for.